 Ways you can use a vehicle to secure funds in South Africa

 Even older cars have value.
-There are a few ways to access this value that you may not have considered.
-Below, we look at ways to use a car to get cash in South Africa.
+There are a few ways of accessing this value that you may not have considered.
+Below, we look at how to use a car to get cash in South Africa.

 Renting out your car

-Private owners of vehicles can now rent their cars to other drivers to raise cash.
+Private owners of vehicles can now rent their cars to other drivers to raise extra funds.

 Of course, you won’t have access to your vehicle whenever a client is using it.